-Data centre tier levels can be confusing when looking for an IT infrastructure solution for your business.
-Simply put, these tiers are a method used to describe and evaluate the service offering and infrastructure of a data centre, in relation to business requirements.
-They are generally consistent across the data centre industry, even if the designs of the data centres themselves are unique - the classification system focuses instead on performance, uptime and redundancy measures.
-This allows businesses to choose an ideal data centre solution based on their requirements for their technology infrastructure and service level.
+Data center tier levels can be confusing when looking for an IT infrastructure solution for your business.
+Simply put, these tiers are a method used to describe and evaluate the service offering and infrastructure of a data center, in relation to business requirements.
+They are generally consistent across the data center industry, even if the designs of the data centers themselves are unique - the classification system focuses instead on performance, uptime, and redundancy measures.
+This allows businesses to choose an ideal data center solution based on their requirements for their technology infrastructure and service level.

-Data centre tiers were first introduced by the Telecoms Industry Association, with an updated version released by the Uptime Institute.
-These are the most widely used across the industry and comprise of 4 different levels: Tier 1 through 4.
-The specifications for each tier are progressive, which means that a data centre that fulfils Tier 2, will fulfil all the requirements of Tier 1, plus those of Tier 2.
+Data center tiers were first introduced by the Telecoms Industry Association, with an updated version released by the Uptime Institute.
+These are the most widely used across the industry and comprise four levels: Tiers 1 through 4.
+The specifications for each tier are progressive, which means that a data center that fulfills Tier 2 will fulfill all the requirements of Tier 1, plus those of Tier 2.

 Tier 4 = Tier 3 + Tier 2 + Tier 1